Automotive Industry Overview

 Greater tariffs on US auto imports, if imposed, would affect the cost of every motor vehicle manufactured and sold in the country, for there is no such thing as a 100% American-built car.
 An average vehicle assembled in the United States comprises about 40% to 50% imported content.

 In consequence, the average price of a vehicle in America could go up by $2,750 and cut retail auto sales by 1.3 million units per year.
 The Center for Automotive Research estimates that the United States automobile industry could see a widespread job loss 96 times worse than the impact on employment of the impending closure of four General Motors plants.
+Compared to the other lifelines of the US economy, such as the insurance industry, that’s quite drastic.

 17. 19,802 job cuts reported from January to April 2019